-3. Eligibility Information
+2. Eligibility Information

 A. Eligible Applicants: (1) Nonprofits having a 501(c)(3) status with IRS, other than institutions of higher education (U.S.-based NGOs must be able to demonstrate proof of non-profit tax status); (2) Nonprofits without 501(c)(3) status with IRS, other than institutions of higher education (overseas-based NGOs must be able to demonstrate proof of registration in country of domicile); and (3) International Organizations.
-International multilateral organizations, such as

-United Nations agencies, should not submit proposals through Grants.gov in response to this NOFO.
+International multilateral organizations, such as United Nations agencies, should not submit proposals through Grants.gov in response to this Notice of Funding Opportunity.
 Multilateral organizations that are seeking funding for programs relevant to this announcement should contact the PRM Program Officer (as listed below) on or before the closing date of the funding announcement.

-B. Cost Sharing or Matching: Cost sharing, matching, or cost participation is not a requirement of an application in response to this funding announcement.
+B. Cost Sharing or Matching: Cost sharing, matching, or cost participation is not a requirement of an application in response to this funding announcement, but is strongly encouraged.

-Proposals for consideration should describe the sources and amounts of additional funding that may be utilized to compliment PRM funding, and meet the following criteria;
+Proposals will be considered that describe the sources and amounts of additional funding that may be utilized to compliment PRM funding, and meet the following criteria;